kareem-ghazi/IEEEMDB/README.md

 2. The system should be able to handle high throughput during movie release events (250k+ users at a given moment).
 3. The system should be low latency (< 1 min to return movie search results & movie meta-data & reviews).

+#### [Out of Scope]

+- GDPR privacy and security system
+- Custom filtering for comments that break guidelines
+- Secure encryption for account security

 ### Data Model (Core Entities)

 - Movie
 - Movie Collections
+-
 - Review
 - Users